 The Challenge For China: The Right Policy For A Trade War

 China is a different story.
 What happens to the world’s second-largest economy matters profoundly to the rest of the world, and the issues it faces are unprecedented.
 Here, the challenge for policymakers is to carefully manage slowing growth and a shifting economy while strategically navigating a trade war with the US.

-Pressure is mounting on China’s policymakers.
+The pressure is mounting on China’s policymakers.
 On September 23, the US imposed tariffs on a further $200 billion of Chinese goods.
 China retaliated with tariffs of $60 billion on US goods, but its broader response has been relatively restrained.
 We think China has three options to stimulate growth if the trade war begins to weigh on its slowing economy.

 About Sharon Fay

 Sharon E. Fay is Head and Chief Investment Officer of Equities and a Partner of Alliance Bernstein (AB).
 She is responsible for overseeing the firm’s portfolio management and research activities relating to all equity investment portfolios.
 Prior to this Fay served as CIO of Global Value Equities from 2003 to 2014.
-From 1999 to 2006, she was CIO of European and UK Value Equities, serving as co-CIO from 2003 to 2006 after being named CIO of Global Value Equities in 2003.
-From 1997 to 1999, Fay was CIO of Canadian Value Equities.
-Fay holds a BA from Brown University and an MBA from Harvard Business School and is CFA charterholder.
+From 1999 to 2006, she was the CIO of European and UK Value Equities, serving as co-CIO from 2003 to 2006 after being named CIO of Global Value Equities in 2003.
+From 1997 to 1999, Fay was the CIO of Canadian Value Equities.
+Fay holds a BA from Brown University and an MBA from Harvard Business School and is CFA charter holder.